originalfoo/UX2/README.md

 ### I2C devices

-If you require separate I2C interfaces (eg. to different sections of a circuit, or because you have multiple components with the same I2C ID), use the **UX2-I2C pin variant**, otherwise use one of the other variants.
+Any of the pin variants will suffice, unless you need additional I2C buses in which case use **UX2-I2C pin variant**.

 When chaining multiple I2C devices on the same interface, remember to keep track of power consumption on the `3V3` pin.

 ### 1-Wire devices

-Use the **UX2-1IS pin variant**, with the following wiring:
+**UX2-1IS pin variant**, with the following wiring:

 * `1W` connects to the `1-Wire` pin on the device
 * `GND` connects to the `GND` pin on the device